homermultitext/hmt-vm-obsolete/README.md

     vagrant ssh

-Work in the directory shared with your host machine:
+In the virtual machine, work in the directory shared with your host machine:

     cd /vagrant